2018 Conference: Applied Neo-Pragmatism

 Professor, Brown University

 L.S.
-Rockefeller University Professor of Politics and Human Values, Princeton University
+Rockefeller University Professor of Human Values, Princeton University, and

 Bertrand Russell Professor of Philosophy, University of Cambridge